arunselvakumar/InspiringQuotes/README.md

 Features of a good developer: humility (if there's a bug, it's probably in your code); curiosity (you *will* need to keep learning new stuff); persistence (it's not going to work first time); and taking the time to read (blog posts, questions, bug reports, documentation...)

+For example, while we usually have dedicated QAs on our teams, we consider quality to be everyone’s responsibility.

 Living in Bubble.

 You probably can't change the world, but you can change someone's world